-They give cheaper rates in the dead of night and pricier ones in the day.
+Economy 7 tariffs give cheaper rates during the night and pricier ones in the day.
 They're intended mainly for people with storage heaters, which draw electricity in the evening or night-time, then release their heat in the day when needed.

 Economy 7 is often called a 'time-of-use' tariff, as what you pay depends on when you use electricity.
 There are other time-of-use tariffs such as Economy 10 – see Is Economy 10 any good?